-Given the look of the piece, and the artist’s sensual and seductive back catalogue, it must be said that both ways of seeing it could be argued.
+Given the look of the piece, and the artist’s sensual and seductive back catalogue, it must be said that both ways of seeing it could equally be argued.
 Particularly, given human subjectivity or the odd persons propensity for having a lurid imagination.
-Such visual ambiguity reminds one of the old psychological ‘Rorschach Tests’ for assessing schizophrenia patients.
-Here, multiple ink blots presented in series were often interpreted in diverse, and often quite unexpected ways.
+Such visual ambiguity reminds one of the old psychological ‘Rorschach Tests’ for assessing schizophrenia.
+Here, multiple ink blots presented in series can be interpreted in diverse, and often quite unexpected ways.

 Practically speaking, the artwork ‘Beyond Thinking’ is simply a 35-foot high, quality bronze with a repeating motif, fixed to the wall by an unremarkable entrance of Newnham College’s new Dorothy Garrod building.
 Each stacked panel is clearly an open book, although the abstractness of this view is kept deliberately loose.
 Each ‘book’ is in turn overlaid with branch-like veins – or branches from the tree of knowledge it is said.
-Finally wedged into each central fold, and lying there like a figurative bookmark, is a small female icon.
-Lusciously clad with face hooded, she alludes perhaps to a winged sprite from universal folklore.
-Arguably that, or as an allusion back to the artists’ trademark interest in juju miniature, used to evoke ‘fetish’ stand-ins.
-If this is representative of a highly abstracted feminist Yoni, then this is the sculptural equivalent of ‘vagazzling’ the ultimate designer vagina.
+Finally wedged into each central fold, and lying there like a figurative bookmark, is a small female icon: Lusciously clad with her face hooded, she alludes perhaps to a winged sprite from universal folklore.
+Arguably that, or as an allusion back to the artists’ past interests in juju miniature, used to evoke ‘fetish’ stand-ins.
+If indeed this delicate figurine is also representative of an abstracted ‘designer vagina’, then as an icon it must be the ultimate ‘vajazzle’.